ahnguyen17/CompassAI/memory-bank/techContext.md

     - `context7` MCP for retrieving up-to-date documentation for libraries/APIs.
     - `perplexity-mcp` for research and documentation retrieval.
 5. Other: npm for package management.
+6. User Memory Feature: Utilizes Mongoose for the `UserMemory` model, with backend logic in Express controllers for CRUD operations and integration into chat processing.
+Frontend uses React state and Axios for API interactions.

 ## Development Setup
 1. Backend and frontend are separate directories within the project.